 What are some reasons a person may need non-standard auto insurance?

-Non-standard auto insurance is a term to classify insurance sold to drivers whose risk factors make it difficult or impossible to obtain insurance at standard or preferred rates.
+Non-standard auto insurance is a term to classify insurance sold to drivers whose risk factors make obtaining insurance at standard or preferred rates difficult or impossible.

 “It doesn’t take much to get into the non-standard insurance ‘penalty box.’
 Two or more at-fault accidents within three years, an at-fault accident where a person is injured, a DUI and speeding 15+ mph over the speed limit will put a person in the situation to need non-standard insurance,” says Earl Jones, owner of Earl L. Jones Insurance Agency.

 “Once in the non-standard insurance market,” Jones says, “you may remain there for three to ten years depending on the state and the insurance company.”